braitsch/pushpop.js/readme.md

 		pushpop.showModalPush();
 	});

-When an image is uploaded metadata is captured that describes details about the image:
+When an image is uploaded (or a video is saved) metadata is generated that describes the asset:

 	metadata = {
 		type: 'image', // this can also be 'video' //